garrandall/popular-music-data/tracks/encore-eminem-dr--dre-50-cent.md

 Let's bounce tonight
 And if they don't let us in through the front
 We'll come through the side
-Cuz i don't ever wanna leave the game without
+Cuz I don't ever wanna leave the game without
 At least saying goodbye
 So all my people on the left, all my people on the right Swing one last time